spmasterman/tutor-directory/README.md

 ### Register:

 The system has implemented a "register" feature, allowing people to register to use it.
 On request this has been disabled and uses must be managed manually.
+Its just hidden though - it could be resurrected quite quickly.

 ### Adding Users through the interface: